sunfishcode/basic-text/docs/Background.md

 Basic Text's initial goal is to collect ideas on all the things in Unicode that aren't needed in practical Unicode text.
-Start by being conservative in what to accept, and being liberal in exposing assumptions™.
+Start by being conservative in what to accept, and being liberal in exposing assumptions 😎.

 Many of the decisions about what should be included or excluded are made not from a place of deep expertise on all relevant human languages, but from a